Canon 1300D vs Nikon W300

 It is notable that the 1300D has a hotshoe, while the W300 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The W300 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1300D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1300D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1300D was succeeded by the Canon 2000D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Canon 1300D or the Nikon W300 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 1300D: